Earth Science • A-D-E Creamy Cleanser • Cleansers

 Price point isn't too bad.
 I get it for around $10 at Whole Foods.

 ETA: As winter rolled around, my skin started having issues with dryness and dehydration.
-This cleanser didn't seem to be helping -- it would feel parched after use.
-I tried using other products instead but my skin didn't like anything else except micellar water, which I do not like for a.m. cleansing.
+This cleanser didn't seem to be helping -- my skin would feel parched after use.
+I tried using other products instead but my skin didn't like anything else except micellar water, which I do not like for actual cleansing.
 I came back to this and what seems to help is using my muslin cloth less.
 I used to always use one (gently) for physical exfoliation, and while my skin can handle it, it seems to wipe away some of the cleanser's moisturizing residue.
 Skipping the cloth appears to leave most of the residue on my skin, which is helping with my hydration issues.
 (Again, the residue is not oily, filmy, or otherwise uncomfortable.
 It truly just makes my skin soft and moisturized.)

 Age: 36-43 Skin: Combination, Fair, Cool Hair: Brunette, Fine Eyes: Blue